jsdf/browserify-incremental/README.md

 # example

-Use `browserifyinc` with all the same arguments as `browserify` except that `-o` is mandatory, and the added `--cachefile` argument specifies where to put the cache file:
+Use `browserifyinc` with all the same arguments as `browserify`, with the added `--cachefile` argument specifying where to put the cache file:

 ```
 $ browserifyinc -r react -o output/bundle.js  -v